suyinwb/Credit_Risk_Analysis/README.md

 NA

 #### 5. Assemble & Clean the Data
-Null values dropped and columns name changed so Data Scientist can understand the values better.
+* Null values dropped and columns name changed so Data Scientist can understand the values better.
+* Random State = 1, used as fixed seed for all models.

 #### 6. Analyse for Trends